neurobooth/neurobooth-os/docs/arch/adding_a_device.md

 the presentation service directly.

-`DeviceManager` reads its assigned list at startup (`SERVER_ASSIGNMENTS` in `lsl_streamer.py`), and each service brings up only the devices assigned to it.
-A device that is assigned to this service but not referenced by any task (the marker is the canonical example) is still brought up — its `DeviceArgs` come from `metadator.read_devices()` rather than from a task's device list.
+`DeviceManager` reads its assigned list at startup (`SERVER_ASSIGNMENTS` in `lsl_streamer.py`), and each service brings up only the devices that are both assigned to it and referenced by a selected task.
+A device assigned but not referenced by any task is skipped by default — unless it declares `DeviceCapability.SESSION_LEVEL`, in which case `DeviceManager` loads its `DeviceArgs` via `metadator.read_devices()` and brings it up anyway.
+The marker is the canonical `SESSION_LEVEL` device; most devices (cameras, wearables, etc.) rely on task-populated `sensor_array` state in their `__init__` and must stay task-driven.

 ## Worked example: `MouseStream`